Dr. Laura E. Schumann is the Music Director and

 Conductor of the Southeastern Ohio Symphony Orchestra (SEOSO) and

-Associate Professor of music at Muskingum College.
-She is a 2001
+Professor of music at Muskingum University.
+She is a 2001 recipient

-recipient of an ASCAP Adventurous Programming Award, and a YMCA/YWCA
+of an ASCAP Adventurous Programming Award, and a YMCA/YWCA Women

-Women of Achievement Award, a 2004 International Musician of the
+of Achievement Award, a 2004 International Musician of the Year,

 and in the World.
 She received the first 2004 Cambridge, (OH) Heritage